 How To Choose The Thickness of The Vinyl?

-Choosing the right thickness for your vinyl flooring is not a tough task.
-The right thickness for your floor will depend on two main factors.
+The right vinyl floor thickness will depend on two main factors.
 Here they are:

 1. The Condition of the Subfloor